sharifhsn/sharifhsn.github.io/content/making-a-website.md

   image: 'Dockerfile'
 ```

 The Dockerfile is more complex and has many more options.
-I kept mine simple to what is needed, you may have your own preference for Docker iamges.
+I kept mine simple to what is needed, you may have your own preference for Docker images.

 ```Dockerfile
 # any Docker image is fine, I prefer debian